IanMCarr/AutozygosityMappingWithVCFs/ReadMe.md

 <hr />

-If you plan to do a lot of autozygosity mapping, you can create a profile, but today just upload the data as a guest.
+If you plan to do a lot of autozygosity mapping, you can create a profile, but today just upload the data as a guest by clicking the __Create new project__ link (green box, Figure 2).

 <b>Make sure the current species is set to _Human_</b> and then click on the __create new project__ link (Figure 2).

 ## Uploading data

- - On the __Upload genotypes__ page, enter a project suitable name in the first text area (green box, Figure 3).
+ - On the __Upload genotypes__ page, enter a suitable project name in the first text area (green box, Figure 3) This name as to be unique so include a unique to you Id such as your initials.
  - Make sure the __VCF file__ option is selected (blue box, Figure 3).
  - Click on the __Choose VCF file__ button and select the merged data VCF file you downloaded earlier (red box, Figure 3).
  - Enter the genome build used when calling the variant data (black box, Figure 3).
-- Press the __Submit__ button  (brown box  box, Figure 3)
+- Press the __Submit__ button  (brown box, Figure 3)

 <hr />